gzussa/javacodegen/README.md

 Note that the above example may not be up-to-date.
 Also, we renamed the packaged jar into `javacodegen.jar`

 ##### Debug
-The `-x` option can be used everytime you want.
+The `-x` option can be used every time you want.
 If will display some debug informations that sometime can be very useful.

 ##### Plugin list
 At this point in time, we only have two plugins available, the **template** plugin and the **springroojpa** plugin.